Chhau dance | Purulia Chhau | Mayurbhanj Chhau | Seraikella Chhau

 Features of Chhau Dance

 Chhau dance has a significant role in the celebration of the spring festival Chaitra Parva, being innately connected to its rituals.
 It is a people’s art as it involves the entire community.
 Performed by male dancers from families of traditional artists, or those trained under Gurus or Ustads (masters).

 It is performed in an open space called akhada or asar and lasts through the night.
-The dancers perform a repertoire that explores a variety of subjects: local legends, folklore and episodes from the epics Ramayana/ Mahabharata and abstract themes.
+The dancers perform a repertoire that explores a variety of subjects: local legends, folklore, and episodes from the epics of Ramayana/ Mahabharata and abstract themes.